Please read this carefully in order to understand the School of Music admittance process.

 Organists are required to perform two compositions from different periods.
 The selections must be from the standard organ repertoire.
 The applicant will also be asked to sight-read.
 Please indicate the number of years you have studied piano and attach a list of repertoire studied.
 Those interested in elective study need only prepare one piece.

 Transfer students should provide a list of their complete repertoire.
 Applicants who are unable to visit Wright State University may submit a professional quality recording in lieu of a live audition.
 This recording will be reviewed on the scheduled audition date for entrance into the School of Music.

 School of Music Scholarships

 In order to be eligible to receive a talent based scholarship from the School of Music you must audition on a "scholarship audition date."
-After these audition dates have passed, auditions will be for "entrance only."
-Scholarship priority will be given to music majors, minors, and full-time students.
+After these audition dates have passed, remaining auditions will be for "entrance only."
+Scholarship priority will be given to music majors.